Take a Breath…But Don’t Be Fooled! Part 2

 It’s been a bumpy ride for the last few months when it comes to health care issues.
-An unprecedented number of groups have come together in opposition to first, the American Health Care Act and more recently the Better Care Reconciliation Act.
+An unprecedented number of groups have come together in opposition to first, the American Health Care Act then the Better Care Reconciliation Act and finally the Cassidy Graham bill.
 Disability groups have joined coalitions to #SaveMedicaid and #ProtectOurCare.
 ADAPT advocates across the country have put their freedom on the line through actions that send the message, “I’d rather go to jail than die without Medicaid”!
-Finally, on Monday we heard the news that 2 more Senators committed to voting NO on the Senate Health Care bill.
-This means the bill can’t go forward in the Senate right now….
+Throughout July, August and into September, the fight to save Medicaid continued!
+We all breathed a sigh of relief when the September 30 deadline for legislation passed without a final bill in the Senate.

 From Peter Berns, CEO, The Arc, “This is going to be a long road, but one that people with disabilities, their family members, support staff, and friends will navigate together.
 We must unite and reject cuts that will take away the dignity and independence of people with disabilities.
 This is the civil rights fight of our time, and we will remain vigilant to protect all that has been built to ensure the inclusion and equality of people with intellectual and developmental disabilities in our society.”
-Read The Arc Statement on the defeat of BRCA
+Read more about Health Care Issues for People with Disabilities.

 - Congratulations!
 We did it!
 Advocacy works!
-All of your calls, faxes, stories and social media posts made a difference and the BCRA is stalled!
+All of your calls, faxes, stories and social media posts made a difference!
 We heard over and over that these efforts are critical.

 - The threat to Medicaid and HCBS remains …we don’t know yet exactly what this will involve except that further attempts to repeal the ACA and/or change/cut the Medicaid program appear to be on the Congressional agenda.